 - Sensory impairment

 - Brain hemorrhage

-These complications very in degree from child to child, depending on the amount of brain damage that has occurred, along with whether or not the baby was able to receive cooling treatment within the specified time frame.
+These complications vary in degree from child to child, depending on the amount of brain damage that has occurred, along with whether or not the baby was able to receive cooling treatment within the specified time frame.
 Children who suffered from severe HIE may never be able to walk, talk or function independently.
 They may need complete care for their entire lives.
 This is incredibly devastating and also incredibly costly for the family.
 If HIE was caused by errors made by the physician or other healthcare providers, this is medical malpractice and the family would be entitled to compensation to cover the expenses that their child will need for their lifetime.

 Medical Malpractice Related Hypoxic Ischemic Encephalopathy

-While as mentioned above, complications can arise and HIE may occur even if the physician does everything right, there are times when the physician fails to deliver the standard of care, leading to serious harm of the infant.
-Regardless of intent, if this occurs the provider should be held responsible for their actions leading to the serious harm of the infant.
-No child should have their lives forever altered due to a healthcare providers negligence.
+While as mentioned above, complications can arise and HIE may occur even if the physician does everything right, there are times when the physician fails to deliver the standard of care, leading to serious harm to the infant.
+Regardless of intent, if this occurs the provider should be held responsible for their actions leading to serious harm to the infant.
+No child should have their lives forever altered due to a healthcare provider’s negligence.
 Many complications can occur as the result of mismanagement of other conditions or complications.
 Some complications can be avoided entirely with timely diagnoses and management.
 Examples as to how medical malpractice in regard to mismanagement of complications can result in HIE include the following:

 - Failing to diagnose gestational diabetes

 - Failing to diagnoses eclampsia or preeclampsia

 - Failing to recognize signs of fetal distress